MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Federated Learning; Neural Tangent Kernel.
   - <details><summary>Digest</summary> This paper presents a new class of convergence analysis for FL, Federated Learning Neural Tangent Kernel (FL-NTK), which corresponds to overparamterized ReLU neural networks trained by gradient descent in FL and is inspired by the analysis in Neural Tangent Kernel (NTK).
 Theoretically, FL-NTK converges to a global-optimal solution at a linear rate with properly tuned learning parameters.
 Furthermore, with proper distributional assumptions, FL-NTK can also achieve good generalization.

+- Random Features for the Neural Tangent Kernel. [[paper]](https://arxiv.org/abs/2104.01351)
+  - Insu Han, Haim Avron, Neta Shoham, Chaewon Kim, Jinwoo Shin.
+  - Key Word: Neural Tangent Kernel; Random Features.
+  - <details><summary>Digest</summary> We propose an efficient feature map construction of the NTK of fully-connected ReLU network which enables us to apply it to large-scale datasets.
+We combine random features of the arc-cosine kernels with a sketching-based algorithm which can run in linear with respect to both the number of data points and input dimension.
+We show that dimension of the resulting features is much smaller than other baseline feature map constructions to achieve comparable error bounds both in theory and practice.

 - Explaining Neural Scaling Laws. [[paper]](https://arxiv.org/abs/2102.06701) [[code]](https://github.com/google/neural-tangents)
   - Yasaman Bahri, Ethan Dyer, Jared Kaplan, Jaehoon Lee, Utkarsh Sharma. *ICLR 2022*
   - Key Word: Scaling Laws; Neural Tangent Kernel.